 You may have even gotten good at controlling your wants, putting extra money aside for investing.

 So what do you do with that money?

-Because you’re a smart frugal, you know that buying more things will just build more clutter in your home and will ultimately cause you stress.
+Because you’re a smart, frugal person, you know that buying more things will build more clutter.
+Clutter will cause you stress.
 You’ve already taken care of your savings goals, too.

 So what the eff do you spend your money on?

 EXPERIENCES.
 And sometimes that doesn’t even cost a dime.

 Let’s compare two things that you’d spend your money on for a moment.
 I’ll do the best job to estimate the cost of each to make it even.

 Let’s say you have $5,000 to spend (for the sake of argument saving isn’t an option).
 You can either buy:

 - A wireless BOSE Bluetooth speaker